Oliver Leese: France and Belgium

 By 18 May, with the situation becoming worse by the day, Leese prepared an emergency plan for the BEF to retreat to Dunkirk, although it was politically impossible to go through with the plan at that time.
-Events moved rapidly and GHQ relocated several times, eventually arriving at Last Panne, Belgium, within the Dunkirk perimeter, on 26 May.
+Events moved rapidly and GHQ relocated several times, eventually arriving at La Panne, Belgium, within the Dunkirk perimeter, on 26 May.
 Over the next few days, the staff worked frantically to oversee the withdrawal and evacuation of the BEF back to the United Kingdom, following largely the same plan that Leese had designed.
 He himself was evacuated on 31 May.
 Throughout the campaign, Leese was "a model of cool, unruffled fortitude during the retreat to Dunkirk" and who "more than anyone, imposed some order on the BEF's withdrawal and evacuation" while booming with confidence.

-A few weeks after his return to the United Kingdom, and after relinquishing his acting rank of major-general, Leese was ordered to form and train a large brigade group, the 29th Infantry Brigade.
+A few weeks after his return to the United Kingdom, and after relinquishing his acting rank of major general, Leese was ordered to form and train a large brigade group, the 29th Infantry Brigade.
 The brigade was composed of four, instead of the usual three, battalions that had just returned from India, along with various supporting units such as artillery and engineers.
-On 30 December 1940, he was again promoted to the acting rank of major-general and given command of the West Sussex County Division that also included the 29th Brigade.
+On 30 December 1940, he was again promoted to the acting rank of major general and given command of the West Sussex County Division that also included the 29th Brigade.
 A month later he was moved to become General Officer Commanding (GOC) of the 15th (Scottish) Infantry Division.
 He retained command of the division until mid-June.

 At that same time, he was delighted to be selected to become GOC of the newly created Guards Armoured Division during its formation and training.
 The division initially comprised the 5th and 6th Guards Armoured Brigades, both of which had three armoured regiments and a battalion of motorised infantry, along with the Guards Support Group that commanded two regiments of field artillery, an anti-tank regiment, a light anti-aircraft (LAA) regiment and one battalion of lorried infantry.
 The armoured regiments of the 5th and 6th Brigades were all formerly infantry battalions of the Brigade of Guards and had to be retrained, although this was hampered by poor equipment, while at the same time having to adopt new battle training techniques.
 "A forceful personality, Leese proved extremely energetic in getting what he wanted from the War Office and then drove his men hard to create a thoroughly well organised division within a relatively short time."
-His rank was upgraded to temporary major-general in November and was made substantive in December.
+His rank was upgraded to temporary major general in November, and was made substantive in December.